birjj/jfagerberg.me/README.md

 My personal website written using Astro, Preact and Tailwind.

 See branches of this repo for previous editions built on other technologies.
-I tend to use my personal website or exploring tech I find interesting.
+I tend to use my personal website for exploring tech I find interesting.

 ## 🧞 Commands